joey1pelletier/pelletier-atls4630-project2/README.md

 Moving forward with the process, we are planning to compare designs and practice on 12/5.
 That way, we can demonstrate what we learned, and continue to iterate through the design process and achieve a full-functioning MVP.

+## Milestone 4: Reflection

+### Joey's Reflection

+After going through the process of working on a group React project, it was definitely a new challenge for me.
+That was the first time I've ever coded with a group, and I realized how hard it is to connect multiple people's coding ideas together.
+I believe my teammate's code was well put-together and efficiently commented, it's just I need to practice more on reading and understanding other people's code.
+I'll be completely honest, I was not finishing this semester as strong as I thought I would.
+I could've done more on my parts, so I take accountability for that.

+Nevertheless, we managed to create a stylized, full-functioning MVP (without the description part, though).
+My teammate did a very good job with the styling of the app, and I'll keep this design in mind when coming up with different designs for my capstone project.
+The big challenge was definitely applying React skills to a group project, and collabrating together with our codes.
+I'm also not the best at React right now, so this was a good learning experience that shows where I'm at with my knowledge.
+I now have a better idea on how to hide/display different components and how to display user input onto the app.